 9) There are several myths surrounding the creation of The Devil’s Bible, and they all involve the Devil.
 One of the most famous myths is that the scribe traded his soul to the Prince of Darkness so that he could complete the book in one night.

-10) On the opposite page of the portrait of the Devil is an image of the Heavenly City, which has been interpreted as the Heavenly Jerusalem mentioned in the Book of Revelation.
+10) On the opposite page of the portrait of the Devil is an image of the Heavenly City.
+This has been interpreted as the Heavenly Jerusalem mentioned in the Book of Revelation.
 It was common in the Middle Ages to leave book spreads on display to convey a message to those who saw it.
 It is believed that the message intended here is to show the rewards of a God-fearing life on one page and the horrors of a sinful life on the other.

 If you’d like to read more about The Devil’s Bible, please visit the book’s official home page at the National Library in Stockholm, Sweden.